joohyeon/ctakes-installation/README.md

 # cTAKES/YTEX installation instruction on Windows and MsSQL

+YTEX is an extension of cTAKES developed by Yale.
+This extension enables to store cTAKES outputs in a database such as Oracle, MySQL or MsSQL.
 I had a couple of problems installing cTAKES and YTEX on Windows.
 This helps tacking what problems I had to face and to tweak them to successfully run the cTAKES and YTEX application.

 First goal is to install an cTAKES excutable file and run a couple of samples and check outputs.
 Next goal is to run cTAKES from the source code.
 My goal is to make some improvement of cTAKES algorithms and to develop a wrapper to run cTAKES the way I need to.

 If you are installing this NLP tool first time, than I would recommed to read the original instruction on official [cTAKES website](https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+User+Install+Guide).